cerbervs/cerbervs.github.io/content/poems/maybe-then-i-will-find-my-peace.md

 draft = false
 +++

-# Maybe Then I Will Find My Peace

 I don't think this fire will ever truly burn out.
 The coals will be banked, yes, but smolder forever.
 There's no letting this go completely.
 No way to forget you.